yig/graphics101-pipeline/README.md

 4. **(10 points)** Be creative!
 Create a time-varying artistic shader of your own design.
 Make use of the uniform `uTime`, which stores the seconds since the program was launched.
-Be sure to change `TimerMilliseconds` in the scene JSON file to something like 16 (which corresponds to 60 frames-per-second).
+Declare it in your shader as `uniform float uTime;` Be sure to change `TimerMilliseconds` in the scene JSON file to something like 16 (which corresponds to 60 frames-per-second).
+See `sphere.vs` for an example.

 5. **Bonus (variable points):**